SophieDufrane/redeemit-platform/README.md

 - **Create**: Add new rewards to the catalogue, specifying details such as reward name, description, and required points.
 - **Update**: Modify existing rewards, updating any of the provided details.
 - **Delete**: Remove rewards from the catalogue, permanently deleting the associated record from the `Catalogue` table.

 ---

-### Why This Matters
-This setup ensures that:
-- Employees have intuitive tools to manage their reward redemptions without relying on admin panel access.
-- Admins retain full control over the reward catalogue, ensuring a seamless process for maintaining and updating the available rewards.

----